BusinessOptics/gryphon/README.md

 4. When you are finished give a keyboard intterupt to the terminal by pressing `ctrl-c` to stop the container
 5. (OPTIONAL) To remove the exited containers run `sudo docker rm $(sudo docker ps -q -f status=exited)`

+During run you may wish to get the exec command for a specific container and you know the cluster on which it run. cUrling 127.0.0.1/cli/exec/<cluster>/<container> will net this result.

 List of Scripts: